MicrosoftDocs/power-pages-docs/power-pages-docs/security/site-visibility.md

 ```

 >[!NOTE]
 > - Tenant settings whose value is null do not show up in the list.
-The default value for the tenant setting **enableSystemAdminsToChangeSiteVisibility** is null, so it will not show for the first time.
+The default value for the tenant-level setting **enableSystemAdminsToChangeSiteVisibility** is null, so it will not show for the first time.
 Once the value is set to true or false, you will be able to see the setting in the list.

-To set a value for the tenant setting (`true` or `false`), use [Set-TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings) command.
+To set a value for the tenant-level setting (`true` or `false`), use [Set-TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings) command.

 For example: